We’ve all heard of a computer operating system or “OS”, but what about a business operating system?

 Under the category of creating a plan, you need a process for clarifying & communicating your vision (core values, core purpose), so everyone knows where the business is headed long-term, why it’s going there and how the team will behave along the way.

 Studies have shown that only about 14% of all employees understand their company’s strategy.
 As leaders, we need to work hard to help our teams understand where we are taking our companies.
+Why?
+It turns out that employees crave this type of clarity and need it to be engaged.

 In addition to helping our teams know where we are headed, we need to bring clarity around how we will behave – our core values.
 I’ve seen a majority of problems within companies originate from a lack of core value clarity.
+Without core value clarity, you will hire the wrong people and keep the wrong people, making retention and execution extremely difficult.

 A Process For Determining The Right Goals For The Business

 Once you have clarity regarding the vision of the business, you need to drive further clarity and alignment by defining the goals of the business.
-Goals are what drives the business closer to its long term vision.
+Goals are what drives the business closer to its long-term vision.

-Each goal should have an owner and a way to determine if it’s been reached (a KPI or key performance indicator).
+Each goal should have an owner and a way to determine if it’s been reached, a KPI or key performance indicator.

 A Process For Making Sure The Business Is Aligned Around Your Vision And Goals

 Just coming up with a vision and goals is not enough.
 Tracking the plan is just as important.
 As I mentioned before, you need a system.
 A system is not a one-time event.
 If you do not do this, your business will drift off track.
-Very much like a computer OS prevents a user from uploading new programs, your business operating systems keeps your business from moving in the wrong direction.
+Very much like a computer OS prevents a user from uploading new programs, your business operating systems keep your business from moving in the wrong direction.

 You must work to keep the team aligned and on track to achieve the vision and goals.
 To do this you must have the proper meeting rhythm with specific agendas and meeting dates.
 These meetings remind the team what is important and gives the business an opportunity to make adjustments and stay on track.